mfkimbell/design-patterns-oop-notes/README.md

 # Notes for interviews
 * I have been learning about design patterns, but it's important to know WHEN to use them, if you use them willy nilly, you might just be increasing complexity without positive impact
+* i feel like in general, as projects become larger in scale design patterns become a lot more worth it

 # repository pattern
 * Mediates between the domain and data mapping layers, acting like an **in memory collection** of domain objects